joeganiomego/BicycleTubingMaterialComparison/README.md

 Evaluating and Comparing Bicycle Tubing Materials: a simplified FEM methodology

-Evaluating 3D printed PLA as Bicycle Tubing Material: a feasibility study
+Evaluating and Comparing Bicycle Tubing Materials: a simplified FEM methodology

 Joe Ganio-Mego (ORCHID ID = 0000-0001-6462-9842)1

 ABSTRACT

-There is this question: does it make sense to build a road race bicycle frame by FDM 3D printing?
-And, in case that simple 3D printing of PLA filament would no be enough, would it help to skin over the 3D printed frame several layers of carbon fiber?
-These two techniques, might be found practical, in the custom made bicycle frame-building community.
-We apply here a super simplified methodology to compare bicycle tubing and we find that there is the possibility for a frame made with carbon fiber skinned over a PLA core to be competitive.
+Material comparison will be carried out on popular down tube geometries with a fixed length of 300mm.
+The considered bicycle type will be the road race ultralight one.
+The limiting factor will be the fatigue limit strength.
+The pipe flexibility will be calculated.
+The flexibility of the steel tubing will be considered as a reference.
+The results will be used to predict the lowest weight potential of a complete road bicycle frame made with the relevant tubes and materials.
+A hypothetical 3D-printed PLA pipe will also be evaluated.

-Keywords: Bicycle, 3D printing, carbon fiber, Bicycle frame, PLA, Aluminum Alloys, chromoly steel, Freecad, Calculix, carbon fiber skinning, framebuilders.
+Keywords: Bicycle, 3D printing, carbon fiber, Bicycle frame, PLA, Aluminum Alloys, chromoly steel, Freecad, Calculix.